Yessir Whatever

 Yessir Whatever is a compilation album by American hip-hop duo Quasimoto, which is composed of Madlib and his animated alter ego Lord Quas.
-The album was released on June 18, 2013 by Stones Throw Records.
+The album was released on June 18, 2013, by Stones Throw Records.

+Content

 The album features a compilation of songs released on rare & out-of-print vinyl and a few others that were previously unreleased.

+Packaging

+On the CD and vinyl releases, there's a sticker of Lord Quas in the middle, and when unraveled, it shows Lord Quas' bodily organs, which is filled up with items like food and multiple weapons.

+Reception

+On Metacritic, the album received a 69 out of 12 reviews, which indicates "generally favorable reviews".